mozilla/gecko-dev/toolkit/components/telemetry/docs/data/install-ping.rst

 The :doc:`Full Installer </browser/installer/windows/installer/FullInstaller>` sends a ping just before it exits, in function SendPing of `installer.nsi <https://searchfox.org/mozilla-central/source/browser/installer/windows/nsis/installer.nsi>`_.
 This is an HTTP POST request with a JSON document, sent to the standard Telemetry endpoint (incoming.telemetry.mozilla.org).

 To avoid double counting, the full installer does not send a ping when it is launched from the stub installer, so pings where ``installer_type = "full"`` correspond to installs that did not use the stub.

+To add a new data field to the full installer telemetry, call ``nsJSON::Set /tree ping "Data" "[DATA FIELD NAME]" /value '[DATA TO REPORT]'`` within ``browser/installer/windows/nsis/installer.nsi``.
+Then update ``mozilla-pipeline-schemas`` as described in the stub ping section.

 --------------------------
 Querying the install pings